Skip to Main Content

 The New Rules of Annual Campaign Planning

-Think of the “old rules” as anything holding you back from being innovative and digging deeper into what’s working (or what’s not).
+Think of the “old rules” of annual campaigns as anything holding you back from being innovative and digging deeper into what’s working (or what’s not) at your organization.
 What assumptions are you making about what your nonprofit can and cannot do?

-Put those assumptions out of your mind and pick up these principles instead:
+It’s easy to create “rules” for yourself and your staff based on what has and has not worked in the past.
+Put those assumptions out of your mind and pick up these principles instead.

 1. Focus on Specific Campaign Goals

 Gone are the days a nonprofit might fundraise hard and fast without a goal in mind.
-Setting S.M.A.R.T.
-(Specific, Measurable, Achievable, Relevant, Timely) goals for your annual appeal allows you to explicitly communicate how much money your nonprofit needs to raise (and by when) to ensure that expenses are fully covered.
+Setting S.M.A.R.T. (specific, measurable, achievable, relevant, and timely) goals for your annual appeal allows you to explicitly communicate how much money your nonprofit needs to raise (and by when) to ensure that expenses are fully covered.

 2. The Annual Appeal Letter Isn’t the End